DPrio-PoPETs/dprio/README.md

 `comparison` outputs the parameters of each batch of trials with the average server running time for each of Prio and DPrio, the server overhead, and the error introduced by DPrio.
-It then outputs the average client running time for Prio and DPrio, and the client overhead.
+This output is formatted in LaTeX for ease of copying/pasting into a paper. `comparison` also outputs the average client overhead so that information can be included in the paper as well.

 `comparison` runs three batches of trials: one varying epsilon, one varying the number of clients, and one varying the number of noises.